K2Ratus/notepad/readme.md

 When the page is loaded we either (try to) create a new document, or (try to) load an existing file.
 Only one file can ever be loaded, if you need to load/create a new file you have to refresh the page.
 This makes life a little simpler.

+Everything is attached to the `dn` global object apart from a few basic utility functions in `utils.js`.
+The widget's panes are manifested as module/closure things and are held as `dn.file_pane`, `dn.settings_pane`, `dn.find_pane`, etc. They each have their own `js` file, and they all have `.on_document_ready` methods which are called from the primary `document_ready` function in `app.js`.
+Each module is responsible for displaying the given pane's current settings and making it interactive, but on the whole they do not make changes outside of the pane (the find tool is an exception as it changes the editor text, scroll position and markers).
+In general we try and use some form of MVC paradigm for all panes - see section below.  `app.js` contains an important miscellany of functions that are not-specific to individual widget panes.

+### Model-View-Controllers

+There are (at least) two separate MVC systems at play in the app, one for the file's metadata and one for the application's setttings.
+Interested parties can subscribe to a particular model's changes using `.addEventListener`.

+The main model is `dn.g_settings`.
+At some point after the page loads, this becomes a Google Realtime API `AppDataDocument` `Model`, before that it is a simple home-made object that behaves very similarly.
+When the realtime model becomes availble, we call `.transfer_to_true_model` on the mock version, which issues any required change events and then registers the old event listeners with the new model.
+The home-made object uses `localStorage` for non-personal settings values so that it can restore them immediately on page load.
+Also, when migrating to the real model, some settings give the cloud model prioroty and some give the local model priority, this prevents excessive jumpiness for highly-visible things that don't matter that much, ie. the widget's position.

+A second model is `dn.the_file`, which is an instance of `dn.FileModel` (defined in `file_model.js`).
+This is a relatively simple object which backs the metadata shown in the file pane.
+The only complexity is that when you change some of the values it has to recompute some of the data, e.g. if you change the file's title it has to recompute the message about the detected syntax and, unless a syntax was explicity specified by the user, it must update the chosen syntax.
+For simplicity, saving (to the server) is handled by the controllers in `dn.file_pane`, it's just easier to tie the saving action to user actions rather than arbitrary updates on the model.

+`app.js` is, among other things, a view for almost all of  `dn.g_settings`, and controller for some of it (e.g. widget position), it is also a view for most of `dn.the_file` (e.g. the document title and syntax choice).  `dn.settings_pane` is a view and controller for a subset of settings. `dn.file_pane` is a view and controller for `dn.the_file`.

+`dn.find_pane` is a bit more complicated: all the settings roughly obey an MVC pattern, backed by `dn.g_settings`, but the values in the input boxes and currently selected result are implemented in a more ad-hoc manner.

 ### Making async API requests